ShehzadMohammed/Review-Trackers-Project/README.md

 - RBAC and general access control all through the environment would have been a considerable improvement, and implementing better networking principles with organizing a supernet and moving down --> to have better well documented project.
 (I love SDWAN controller!)

 ## Workflows Improvements
-- Less convoluted workflows with better documentation are essential in directory ~ improve readability and future adoption from engineers.
+- Less convoluted workflows with better documentation are essential ~ improve readability and future adoption from other engineers.
 - More testing and approval in workflows would also be a good edition.

 ## Requirements
 - All Requirements Met.

+## Stretch Goals Met:
+- CI
+- Kubernetes
+- \ip however this does not work in Kubernetes due to kubeproxy. ~ No solution to this as of today however they are working on iptable implementation into kubernetes in the future.

 Hopefully this demonstrates that I am willing to go the mile for Review Trackers!
 This is not even close to my best work very rushed and lots of interruptions throughout the process.
+I love to be a review tracker :)